-The character of the one-armed man, was originally only to appear in a walk on role in the pilot as an homage to The Fugitive.
-However, after David Lynch wrote the closed ending for the European version of the pilot, he decided to use the character to recite in infamous "Fire Walk With Me" poem.
+The character of the one-armed man was originally only to appear in a walk-on role in the pilot as an homage to The Fugitive (1963).
+However, after David Lynch wrote the closed ending for the European version of the pilot, he decided to use the character to recite the infamous "Fire Walk With Me" poem.
 Highly impressed by the performance of Al Strobel, Lynch decided to make the character integral to the series mythology and give Strobel a recurring role on the show.

-There were plans to spin Sherilyn Fenn's character Audrey Horne off into her own series, that didn't come off.
-Apparently, Audrey inspired David Lynch for Naomi Watts's character in Mulholland Drive, as Fenn said in an interview in 1997 about the Audrey Horne spin-off, "David was talking about 'Mulholland Drive', he talked about like 'Audrey goes to Hollywood'.
+There were plans to spin off Sherilyn Fenn's character, Audrey Horne, into her own series, but they didn't come off.
+Apparently, Audrey inspired David Lynch for Naomi Watts's character in Mulholland Dr. (2001).
+Fenn said in an interview in 1997 about the Audrey Horne spin-off, "David was talking about 'Mulholland Drive', he talked about like 'Audrey goes to Hollywood'.
 She's driving along Mulholland in this convertible car...
 But it didn't end up happening."

 The series was originally to be titled "Northwest Passage".
 The character of Josie Packard (played by Joan Chen) was originally named Giovanna "Jo" Pasqualini Packard, and was intended to be played by Isabella Rossellini, who was dating David Lynch at the time.

 Dr. Jacoby is based on the late ethnobotanist Terrence McKenna.
 Their physical appearance is strikingly similar, their dress style is similar and they are both in the liberal arts professions.
-Dr. Jacoby holidays in Hawaii and has a Hawaiian wife, McKenna lived in Hawaii.
-Dr. Jacoby has a notable mushroom shaped lamp, McKenna studied and wrote widely on psychedelic mushroom culture.
+Dr. Jacoby holidays in Hawaii and has a Hawaiian wife, while McKenna lived in Hawaii.
+Dr. Jacoby has a notable mushroom-shaped lamp, and McKenna studied and wrote widely on psychedelic mushroom culture.

 At the beginning of the shooting of the second season, actress Sherilyn Fenn came down with a bad case of pneumonia, making headlines that the shooting of the series might be affected or that she might have to leave the show.
 As writer/producer Harley Peyton said in an interview: "It looked like it could give us some really serious problems.
 It turned out all right.
 She was tremendous and recovered rather quickly and came back sooner than she had to.
 We had different directors shooting each day and two directors shooting in a single day and, in fact, got all of her scenes done."